Norfolk: Burgh Parva

 Description and Travel

-See also Norfolk Parish Links: Description and Travel
+See Norfolk Parish Links: Description and Travel

-Gazetteers and Directories
+Directories

-Burgh Parva is in Holt hundred.
+Burgh Parva is in Holt Hundred.

 - Parish outline and location.

-- See Parish Map for Erpingham Registration District, 1836
+- See Parish Map for Holt Hundred

 - Modern and Historical Maps

-- Maps of the parish and nearby places.
+- Maps of the parish.

-See also Norfolk Parish Links: Maps
+See Norfolk Parish Links: Military Records

 Poorhouses, Poor Law, etc